Funding Special Education in Our Catholic Schools

 "St. Joseph’s is reaching people in the same way Pope Francis called us to do and they’re promoting St. John Paul II’s culture of life."

 Established in 2016, the Harry Barr Fund provides resources, training, and support for Catholic education to children with mild, moderate, and significant learning delays.
-The Inclusive Catholic Education program at St. Joseph School, augmented by the Harry Barry Fund, supports more than 40 children and provides educational opportunities that build on their strengths and abilities, while responding to their individual needs and challenges.
+The Inclusive Catholic Education program at St. Joseph School, augmented by the Harry Barr Fund, supports more than 40 children and provides educational opportunities that build on their strengths and abilities, while responding to their individual needs and challenges.

 Through the Harry Barr Fund, children with intellectual disabilities and learning delays receive specialized instruction in their classrooms alongside their peers.
 Teachers are trained to approach instruction with the needs of each child in mind.
 Specialized textbooks, therapies, and classroom assistants are made available when needed.